smartcontractkit/documentation/docs/Using Randomness/vrf-best-practices.md

 >
 > If you are using v1, see the [VRF v1 guide](./v1).

-These are the best practices for using Chainlink VRF.
+These are example best practices for using Chainlink VRF.

 ## Getting a random number within a range